 Criminal Immigration is a complex field of law.
 Also it is constantly changing as the new case laws come into affect.
 If you or your loved ones are immigrants; their immigration status would most likely be affected as the unfortunate consequence of their conviction.

 It is heartbreaking but there might be a solution.
 Sometimes there is a possibility of a second chance.
-You must immediately contact a lawyer to be able to know how to deal with the situation.
+You must immediately contact our office today for legal guidance and representation.

 Email: [email protected]